-AERD 4006 Communications II
+Communications II

-The development of communication skills which are most commonly used in professional careers.
-These include individual, group and mass media methods of communication such as:

-advising/counselling; lecturing and public speaking; facilitating group meetings and discussions; organising demonstrations; scripting and presenting for local radio; and writing skills (lecture handouts, technical reports, press articles, CV).
+The development of communication skills that are most commonly used in professional careers.
+These include individual, group and mass media methods of communication such as: advising/counselling; lecturing and public speaking; facilitating group meetings and discussions; organising demonstrations; scripting and presenting for local radio; and writing skills (lecture handouts, technical reports, press articles, CV).